vcetaoa/dwm/weka/all.md

 ---

 ## Conclusion
-These steps will guide you through performing K-Means clustering, preprocessing with IQR filters, association rule mining with Apriori, and building decision trees using the J48 algorithm in WEKA.
+These steps provide a **comprehensive guide** to using WEKA for K-Means clustering, preprocessing with IQR filters, association rule mining with Apriori, and building decision trees using J48.

+The included **video links** for Preprocessing and Apriori will help you follow the steps visually and understand the concepts better.